 1 teaspoon salt

-Whisk all ingredients together until blended.
-If you want a more finely ground seasoning mix, you could pulse the mixture in a food processor until it reaches desired consistency.
+Whisk ingredients together until blended.
+If you want a more finely ground seasoning mix, pulse the mixture in a food processor a few times.